-Were you pulled over and ticketed for speeding or another traffic violation?
-If you have a Charlotte speeding ticket, you need to carefully consider your next steps.
+Were you pulled over and ticketed for speeding or another traffic violation in Mecklenburg County?
+If you received a speeding ticket in Charlotte, you need to carefully consider your next steps.
 Many people choose to simply pay a fine and move on without understanding the potential consequences of doing so.
-When people opt to just pay the fine for their traffic ticket, this is the same as pleading guilty.
+When people opt to just pay the fine for their speeding ticket, this is the same as pleading guilty.
 You will have the speeding ticket on your record, and driver’s license and insurance could be impacted more than you expect.
-Your other option is to fight the ticket with the help of a Charlotte speeding ticket lawyer from Randall & Stump, PLLC.
+Your other option is to fight the ticket with the help of a Charlotte speeding ticket lawyer from Randall & Stump, Criminal Defense Attorneys.

-We will vigorously fight to have the ticket dropped, dismissed, or reduced.
-We are often successful in having tickets reduced to non-moving violations, which can lower a speeding ticket’s cost and avoid license points, insurance increases, or license suspensions.
+Our speeding ticket lawyers will vigorously fight to have the ticket dropped, dismissed, or reduced.
+We are often successful in having speeding tickets reduced to non-moving violations, which can lower a speeding ticket’s cost and avoid license points, insurance increases, or license suspensions.
+Don’t just take our word for it, read some of the 150+ 5-star reviews clients have given us on Google.
 To discuss the best way to handle your speeding ticket, call a traffic lawyer from our firm today at (980) 237-4579, or reach out through our online form to schedule a free case evaluation.

 Anywhere you drive in Charlotte, North Carolina, you should adhere to the posted speed limit signs.
 However, when there are no signs in sight, then you need to know the speed limit required by law.
 Under North Carolina General Statute §20-141(b), it is illegal to drive in excess of: